MechWipf/Mimic/README.md

 * Windows and Linux support
 * Fix memory leak
-* Icon
 * Screenshot functionality
 * Customizable computer folder location
-* Increase the size of the other pixels to be consistent with in-game
+* Increase the size of the outer pixels to be consistent with in-game

 ### Usage